loader

 Vitamin D level

 Vitamin D helps regulate calcium and phosphate in the body, keeping bones, teeth and muscles healthy.
-Low vitamin D is common in the UK, especially in autumn and winter, and in people with darker skin or limited sun exposure.
+Low vitamin D is common in the UK, particularly in autumn and winter, and in people with darker skin or limited sun exposure.

 More information: nhs.uk – Vitamin D.